Sujithra-dhayalan/EX-3-SubQueries-Views-and-Joins/README.md

 ## Result:
- a database is created and implementation of views,subqueries and joins is executed successfully.
+A database is created and implementation of views,subqueries and joins is executed successfully.